top of page

 Conclusion

-In my experience, prolapse that is addressed early has much better outcomes, but it is never too late.
-I have seen prolapses heal completely even years postpartum, and after subsequent births.
+Prolapse that is addressed early improves the likelihood of non-surgical outcome, but it is never too late.
+I have seen prolapse heal completely even years postpartum, and after subsequent births.

 There is a time and place for surgery, but it is a major decision and is not always successful.
 If you are considering surgery, building strength and fixing your movement patterns is key before and after surgery to increase your success.